Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Philadelphia and its opponents have gone over the current 45.5-point total in seven of 12 games this season.
+- Philadelphia has combined with its opponents to put up more than 45 points in seven of 12 games this season.

-- These two squads surrender a combined 53.2 points per game, 7.7 more than this contest's over/under.
+- This contest's over/under is 8.2 points under the 53.2 these two squads combine to give up per game in 2020.

-- The average total in Eagles games this season is 48.3, 2.8 points more than Sunday's total of 45.5.
+- Eagles games this season feature an average total of 48.3 points, a number 3.3 points higher than Sunday's over/under.

-- The 44.2 PPG average total in Jets games this season is 1.3 points fewer than this game's over/under.
+- The 45 total in this game is 0.8 points above the 44.2 average total in Jets games this season.

 Eagles stats and trends

-- Philadelphia has six wins against the spread in 12 games this season.

-- Philadelphia's games this year have eclipsed the over/under six times in 12 opportunities (50%).
+- Philadelphia's games this year have gone over the total in six out of 12 opportunities (50%).

 - Philadelphia is 3-0 against the spread and 3-0 overall in games when it records more than 30.4 points.

-- When Philadelphia churns out over 394.9 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Philadelphia amasses more than 394.9 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Eagles have turned the ball over 13 times this season, four more turnovers than the Jets have forced (9).